 My dinner partner and I were on our way to the Lerk Thai restaurant just a few doors down when we passed by inle Myanmar.
 We were immediately drawn by the summery shades of cheery orange that dominate its walls.
 Being new to Burmese food, we were definitely game to give it a try!

-The prawn with chili gravy, for instance, has a very familiar home-cooked taste.
-It reminds me of the chili prawn dish that my Mom used to cook.
+The prawn with chilli gravy, for instance, has a very familiar home-cooked taste.
+It reminds me of the chilli prawn dish that my Mom used to cook.
 (I liked it so much and so often that Mom had to stop cooking it due to its high cholesterol level.)

 Another chef’s recommendation is the chicken curry.
 Despite being hyped as a must-try Burmese dish, it turned out pedestrian.
 The chicken is smothered in a thick curry paste with a taste similar to rendang dishes.
 Normally I would love it.
 But in this case it was overly salty, to the extent that I couldn’t really taste anything else.